 Even though WYSIWYG tools are often marketed to a more visually inclined user, a person’s choice to use one does not necessarily mean they are less technically skilled or knowledgeable, or code-phobic.
 I know of highly-skilled coders who for a variety of reasons prefer to use these tools in their work, at least for prototyping or mockups.
 Our choice of tool does not in and of itself define our skill-set or abilities, but our knowledge certainly does.

 Fast-forward to today and the landscape has grown more technical, complex, and challenging.

-Software may simplify some tasks but it doesn’t mean we’re learning anything about how a website functions, or the best way to build it, which seem like absolutely fundamental requisites for a Web designer.
+Software may simplify some tasks but it doesn’t mean we’re learning anything about how a website functions, or the best way to design and build it, which seem like absolutely fundamental requisites for a Web designer.
 Yet many choose to live in a state of arrested development.

 It’s Not My Job

 Yet there remains a persistent mindset among some designers that code literacy is not their responsibility so they treat it as an afterthought, at best.
 As though their lovely pixel-perfect layouts are not inextricably tied to the underlying code.
 Or perhaps they think ‘design’ is only about how something looks when in fact it has everything to do with how it functions.
 You can thank Steve Jobs for that pearl of insight.